-Others are heard in the magistrates' courts, either because of the severity of the offence, for example, drink driving, or because a fixed penalty offer was rejected by the motorist and they want to appeal it.
+Others are heard in the magistrates' courts, either because of the severity of the offence or because a fixed penalty offer was rejected by the driver and they want to appeal it.

 Fines set according to income

-This is unlikely to happen, as in magistrate's courts, the fines are set in line with the offenders' income, and are related to their ability to pay.
+This is unlikely, as in magistrate's courts the fines are set in line with the offenders' income, and are related to their ability to pay.

-"These proposals will only impact those who earn high incomes," said Jeanette Miller, managing director of motoring law firm Geoffrey Miller Solicitors.
+"These proposals will only impact those with high incomes," said Jeanette Miller, managing director of motoring law firm Geoffrey Miller Solicitors.